big-squid/react-microfe/README.md

 There are many ways to handle configuration when deploying, often referred as environment variables.
 Things like your api url, browser based api keys, or feature flags are all examples of configuration.
 These configuration variables generally vary between environments, i.e. an api url for your dev environment vs production: https://dev.myapi.com vs  https://prod.myapi.com.

-If you're using `create-react-app` or `webpack` you might be familiar with using a .env file and accessing variables in your code using `process.env`.
-When you run a build of your application, webpack actually replaces anywhere that says `process.env` with a hardcoded javascript object.
+If you're using `create-react-app` or `webpack` you might be familiar with using a `.env` file and accessing variables in your code using `process.env`.
+When you run a build of your application, Webpack actually replaces anywhere that says `process.env` with a hardcoded javascript object.
 This makes makes your built file static and not very configurable.
 If you've ever deployed a frontend application, you're likely already aware of this.
 While you are free to roll your own configuration management, `react-microfe` includes some bare essentials so that it can just work out of the box.

 ### Specifying Configuration

 `react-microfe` works with both local and remote configuration.
-Configuration should be specified or passed through the main app shim.
+Configuration should be specified or passed into the `importMicrofrontend` function in the main app shim.

-For local configuration, you can pass any values to the `env` parameter when importing your frontend.
+For local configuration, you can pass any values to the `env` parameter when importing your microfrontend.
 This can be any valid javascript code, but it is recommended you keep configuration variables to primitives like strings, numbers, and booleans.

 ```jsx
 // In your main app shim